 Booking details: Let’s Go Running in the Center of Tokyo, Ginza & Tsukiji!

 With its easy access from Tokyo Station, Tsukiji is in a good location for getting around Tokyo and has a Haneda airport transfer shuttle service for those wanting to get across town without the hassle of trains.
-It is also included in a fun 5-day tour all around Tokyo as well as a 7-day trip all around Japan.
+It is also included in a fun 5-day tour.
 Fantastic fresh fish, a lively atmosphere and all within reach of the Sumida River and sea makes Tsukiji an ideal place to spend the morning so get it added to your itinerary!